billmania/roboquest_ui/public/config/README_joystick.md

 # Joystick capabilities and configuration

+## Version
+rq_ui v28

 ## General

 The Joystick widget is the most complex widget available.
 It always produces two numerical values.
-Typically, it's used to command two-dimensional robot motion.
-It can be used in place of a non-servo slider, as well as anywhere two values are needed within a single ROS message.
-Lastly, it's possible to use a single joystick to command one servo.
+Typically, it's used to command two-dimensional robot motion or two servos.
+It can be used anywhere two values are needed within a single ROS message.

 ## Configuration options